omerlin/yncrea-virtualization/docs/dockerMachine.md

 !!!
 Warning
     Use ==Git Bash== to execute the following commands (**MobaXterm** won't work well here)

-!!!
-Tip
-    To avoid using too much bandwidth you can download the ISO locally (around 140Mb) and then change the parameter ==virtualbox-boot2docker-url== value to refer a local file

 To check the VM are deployed:

 ```